How did we first taste Shapla Chingri?

 - Wash the prawns and marinade with little bit of salt and turmeric powder and keep aside.

 - Prepping the stems is time consuming and requires some patience.
 Firstly, cut and discard the flowers.
-Well, not exactly discard them but use them elsewhere in the house, just not in this dish.
+Well, not exactly discard them but use them elsewhere in the house or even in making pakodas out of the petals.

-- From each stem, pull out the thin outer strips (more like a thread or a fibre attached to the stem).
+- From each stem, pull out the thin outer strips (more like a skin attached to the stem).

 - Then wash the stems thoroughly and drain them of any water, since they release a lot of water on cooking.